Anti-fraud efforts by Attorneys-General and the Department of Justice are reaping billions more than expected

 First, the Depakote settlement places Abbott on probation and imposes a corporate compliance and monitoring program, for five years.
 If Abbott violates the compliance agreement or significantly violates the law, the government can exclude Abbott, and all their drug products, from federal health care programs.
 That would cost Abbott billions in lost sales on numerous drugs.

 The settlement also aims to hold Abbott’s corporate leadership accountable.
 Abbott’s CEO must personally certify compliance and the board of directors must review and report on compliance each year.
 If the CEO or board is lax in these duties, they could be excluded from their positions at Abbott.
 And if they intentionally lie to the government to cover up any misconduct, they could face personal criminal liability under the federal False Statements Statute.

 Sadly, Abbott’s illegal promotion of ineffective and dangerous uses of Depakote has both harmed and put at risk what is arguably the most vulnerable patient population – seniors suffering from dementia, who live away from their families in nursing homes.
 Undoubtedly millions of seniors were and continue to be given Depakote inappropriately as a result of Abbott’s illegal promotional campaign.

-More to come in Postscript, our prescription-focused blog, on (1) actions that Medicare and Medicaid can take to address the continuing effects on patients of illegal promotions of off-label use of drugs and (2) how the Arkansas AG fought prescription drug fraud, winning huge fines to plug the state’s Medicaid budget deficit.
+More to come on (1) actions that Medicare and Medicaid can take to address the continuing effects on patients of illegal promotions of off-label use of drugs and (2) how the Arkansas AG fought prescription drug fraud, winning huge fines to plug the state’s Medicaid budget deficit.
 This blog was also posted on Health Policy Hub.

 — Wells Wilkinson, Director, Prescription Access Litigation Staff Attorney, Community Catalyst